Frequently Asked Questions

 A Only to a small degree.
 AOS strives to assist parents in determining the “fit” for their child.
 One or two letters of recommendation for the child, not for the parents, is acceptable.
 The person who is giving the recommendation should have firsthand knowledge of the child.

 A No. The Teacher Recommendation forms are for your child’s current teacher.
-However, a letter of recommendation can come from a former teacher.
+However, a letter of recommendation can come from a former teacher in addition to current teacher recommendations.

 A AOS accepts children of all faiths.
 The Orthodox faith is the very heart of AOS.
 AOS students will learn about the faith, its beliefs and traditions.
 All children will attend Chapel, religion classes and wear the school’s emblem on uniforms.
 All Christian holidays are celebrated.
 To find out more about the faith, parents are encouraged to visit the Archdiocese website at www.goarch.org.